-The biological nature of the Sumatran rhino makes him especially at risk in increasingly fragmented forests : isolated females simply lost the capacity to breed.
+The biological nature of the Sumatran rhino makes it especially at risk in increasingly fragmented forests : isolated females simply loose the capacity to breed.
 And even when they can, the population needs time to recover given the reproductive cycle of females.

 A studies published in Current Biology in 2018 has cast a new light on the fate of the Sumatran rhino.
 Based on DNA analysis, researchers estimated that the population of rhino might have plummeted to 700 individuals as early as 12’000 years ago !